camillo/sayNumber/README.md

 | 100011 | trestriginti-lli-sestrigintatrecenti-llion | 33 336 | sedezi-lli-oktosexagintaseszenti-lliard | 16 668 |
 | 987654321 | novemvigintitrecenti-lli-oktodeciducenti-lli-sexcenti-llion | 329 218 106 | quattuorsexagintazenti-lli-novenseszenti-lli-tresquinquaginti-lliard | 164 609 53 |

+Use option -d/--delimiter to separate the latin prefixes in your output.

+Use option -V/--verbose to see the latin numbers, that are used.

 ## Usage
 to see all examples: ./say.py --example